 Ingredient Notes

-- Spices – We’ve added garlic powder and salt separately because it helps control the amount of salt.
+- Spices – We’ve added garlic powder and kosher salt separately because it helps control the amount of salt.
 You can use garlic salt in place of the two ingredients, but it tends to be a little saltier.

 Get full ingredients list and instructions from the recipe card below.

-- Preheat Air Fryer to 350F / 180C.
+- Preheat the Air Fryer to 350 degrees F / 180 degrees C.

 - Press lightly to make the cornflakes stick to the chicken.

-- Place in a single layer in the air fryer and cook for 10 minutes at 350F / 176C.
+- Place the popcorn chicken pieces in a single layer in the air fryer basket and air fry for 10 minutes at 350 degrees F / 176 degrees C until they are golden brown all over and cooked through.

 Tips For Success